 Geelong Legal can provide expert advice on enduring powers of attorney, including how to appoint an attorney and the scope of their powers, as well as the legal responsibilities of the appointed attorney.

-We can also assist in drafting and reviewing EPA documents to ensure they accurately reflect your wishes and meet all legal requirements.
+Our Geelong wills and estate planning lawyers can also assist in drafting and reviewing EPA documents to ensure they accurately reflect your wishes and meet all legal requirements.